mem-courses/discrete-mathmatics/homework/week1.typ

 	(h) $not p or (p and q)$
 ][
 	These propositions can be expressed as follows：

+	(e) I brought a lottery ticket this week is and only if I won the million dollar jackpot.

 	(f) if I didn't buy a lottery ticket this week, then I will not win the million dollar jackpot.